Christian Menefee: Harris County Attorney

-In March 2022, when Greg Abbott issued a directive to Texas's child protective services agency (DFPS) to open investigations into "child abuse" by parents who provide gender-affirming care to their transgender children, Menefee publicly refused to prosecute civil cases against those parents, publishing an open letter in The Daily Beast.
+In March 2022, when Greg Abbott issued a directive to Texas's child protective services agency (DFPS) to open investigations into child abuse by parents who provide gender-affirming care to their transgender children, Menefee publicly refused to prosecute civil cases against those parents, publishing an open letter in The Daily Beast.

 Prior to the vote certification deadline for the November 2022 General Election, Menefee represented Harris County in a suit brought by Texas Attorney General Ken Paxton to void more than 2,000 votes cast pursuant to a court order extending polling hours by one hour in Harris County on Election Day.
 The Texas Supreme Court sided with Harris County, ruling that it could count the ballots cast during the additional hour of voting.

 Menefee has used the Harris County Attorney's Office to file a number of high-profile environmental lawsuits, including against Union Pacific in connection with creosote-related contamination in Houston's Fifth Ward.
 He has filed complaints with the EPA to investigate how the TCEQ grants permits to concrete batch plants.

 In January 2023, Menefee was appointed by United States Environmental Protection Agency (EPA) Administrator Michael S. Regan to serve on the EPA's Local Government Advisory Committee.

 On March 18, 2025, he announced his resignation to run in the special election for the U.S. House of Representatives after the death of Representative Sylvester Turner.
-He will remain in office as county attorney until a successor appointed by the Harris County Commissioners Court takes office.
+He remained in office as county attorney until a successor appointed by the Harris County Commissioners Court could take office.
+On January 8, 2026, the Harris County Commissioners Court unanimously voted to appoint Jonathan Fombonne as the next Harris County Attorney.
+Fombonne was formally sworn in on January 14, 2026.